Murder of Nofriansyah Yosua Hutabarat: Public

-On 22 July, a small gathering gathered on Bundaran HI in Jakarta to light 1,000 candles demanding justice for Hutabarat.
+On 22 July, a small group gathered on Bundaran HI in Jakarta to light 1,000 candles demanding justice for Hutabarat.
 After gathering for 30 minutes, the police peacefully dispersed the gathering, citing violation of the law as Bundaran HI is a prohibited location for public gatherings.

 On 27 July, an anonymous contributor to Indonesian Wikipedia was reported to the police for editing Police Inspector General Fadil Imran's Wikipedia article to allege that Imran had been bribed by Sambo.

 On 26 August, Masril, a man from Pekanbaru, Riau, was arrested for posting allegations of Sambo being connected to gambling on his TikTok account.
 Masril was charged with violations of Electronic Information and Transactions Law.
 The police decided to do restorative justice and released Masril after holding him for 23 days.

 On 31 August, a majority of Indonesians polled believed the Indonesian National Police would fully solve the case.

 On 3 September, a woman in East Nusa Tenggara was taken to the police station and interrogated for likening traffic police in her area as Sambo on her social media.
 She was released later.

 Officials

 Indonesia's president Joko Widodo was keen for the force to be open about what happens: "Open it as it is.
 No cover-up.
 Transparent.
-That’s it.
-This is important so that the people don’t have doubts over the incident that occurred.
+That's it.
+This is important so that the people don't have doubts over the incident that occurred.
 This is what has to be maintained.
 Public trust in the police must be maintained."
 Jokowi reiterated multiple times that the case must be solved transparently.